Howdy Stitching Friends!

-This is a copy of the original directions from the pattern dated from the 1960's; some of the flower colors may have changed over the years.
-I try and include updated information for each one.
+As I finished a block, I posted it to my blog and included a bit of history along with the pattern for you to print and trace.
+Some of the flower colors may have changed over the years, but I tried to include updated information for each one.
 Refer to the specific flower post if you're not sure.

-TRACE the design directly onto your fabric by using a light table or taping the pattern to a sunny window.
+DIRECTIONS: Print patterns and TRACE the design directly onto your fabric by using a light table or taping the pattern to a sunny window.
 Use a pencil (lightly...it will not wash out), or a washable fabric marker, or a permanent ink marker like an ultra fine-point Sharpie in either blue, brown, or red.
 Using black is OK if you are good at covering your lines with stitching.

 TRANSFER PENS and pencils work well for some people.
 I've used both and can tell you there are pros and cons for each.
 Basically, just trace the lines of the pattern and stamp to your fabric with a hot iron.
 I prefer using tracing paper as opposed to just tracing the paper pattern.
 Always do a test run first.
 This will help determine the heat setting and time needed to get a good imprint as this can vary depending on fabric content, etc.